top of page

 Part of earning your horse's trust involves ensuring that they are not in pain or uncomfortable.
 One of the most important ways to minimize discomfort is to utilize tack that fits correctly.
 It is extremely important to use a saddle that fits your horse in such a way that they can move freely without areas that are pinching, rubbing against them or restricting normal movement.
 If your horse pins their ears back or bites during saddling, moves away from the saddle or is reluctant to move with the saddle on, I recommend having them evaluated by a certified saddle fitter so you can find a saddle that will work best for them.
 The same is true with bridles......make sure they fit correctly and that the bit is the correct size and type for your horse.

 Another important part of decreasing discomfort for your horse is to incorporate bodywork into their lives.
 This can be through massage therapy, chiropractic/body alignment, kinesiology tape, craniosacral therapy or a combination of therapies.
 Even when the horse's tack fits correctly, they will still experience body discomfort from sore/tight muscles, altered movement due to minor injuries (while riding or just playing in the pasture) and normal soreness from muscle development.
-We recommend finding an equine bodyworker or learning how to perform bodywork techniques yourself.
+We recommend finding an equine bodyworker or learning how to perform bodywork techniques yourself

 It is also important to condition your horse properly for riding.
 Similar to humans who are out of shape, horses can not go from no exercise to riding 10 miles overnight.
 Be sure to slowly build your horse up and prepare them for success.
 This will help earn your horse's trust when you do not ask them to do things that they are not physically ready for.
 The same applies for young, developing horses who may not be physically or mentally ready to perform the task at hand.